Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 You'll also see in that same conditional block we then reconstruct a `X-VCL-Route` from the various temporary headers, such as `X-PreFetch-Pass`, `X-PreFetch-Miss` and `X-PostFetch`.

-Remember that in `vcl_hit` we have no object that we can track information on that will be persisted to the 'cluster edge' node where `vcl_deliver` is executed.
+Remember that in `vcl_hit` we have no object that we can track information on that will be persisted to the delivery node where `vcl_deliver` is executed.
 This is because `vcl_hit` can go straight to `vcl_deliver` and there's no inbetween state like `vcl_fetch` where we can borrow a Varnish object for tracking purposes like we do with `vcl_miss` and `vcl_pass`.

 So to solve that problem you'll see that we check to see if we came from a cache HIT state...